Talitha (given name): History of usage

 It was among many names taken from the Bible that were used by Puritans in the American colonial era.
 Talitha Cumi Elderkin Stiles, a schoolteacher, born in Hartford, Connecticut in 1779, was one of only three original settlers of Cleveland who stayed there over the first winter of 1796–1797 when, attended by Seneca Native American women, she gave birth to Charles Stiles, the first white child born in the Western Reserve.
 Six decades later, eleven-year-old Talitha Dunlap was among the between 120 and 140 men, women and children who were killed during the 1857 Mountain Meadows Massacre.
 The name ranked 1,108 among names given to American girls born in 1881.

 The name was also occasionally used in England by 1861, when the christening of a girl named Talitha-Cumi People was reported in The Times.
 It remains in occasional use in the United States and other countries.
-Sixty-eight newborn American girls were given the name in 2020 and fifty-one newborn American girls were given the name in 2021.
+Sixty-eight newborn American girls were given the name in 2020, fifty-one newborn American girls were given the name in 2021, thirty-five newborn American girls were given the name in 2022, sixty newborn American girls were given the name in 2023, and forty-nine newborn American girls were given the name in 2024.

+Eight newborn Canadian girls were called Talitha in 2021, nine Canadian girls were given the name in 2022, and seven Canadian girls were given the name in 2023.

 In Brazil, Talita (or Talitha/Thalita) was the 100th most common name for newborn girls in 2009.